Yassmin Abdel-Magied: Post-relocation career (2018–present)

 In January 2020, the Australia Council for the Arts announced Abdel-Magied as a recipient of a A$20,000 international development writing grant and a six-month residency at the Keesing Studio in Paris.

+Since the 2021 Sudanese coup d'état, she has frequently appeared as a media commentator on Sudanese political events, on channels such as Al-Jazeera English and TRT world.

+In March 2022, she was announced as a runner up for Riz Ahmed's inaugural Pillars Fund fellowship.

 In May 2022, she published a collection of essays entitled Talking About a Revolution.
-It is divided into two sections, The Private and Public Self, and Systems and Society, with all of the writings linked by a broad interpretation of the term "revolution".
+It is divided into two sections, "The Private and Public Self", and "Systems and Society", with all of the writings linked by a broad interpretation of the term "revolution".
 She spoke about the book in conversation with Sisonke Msimang via live video at the Sydney Writers Festival on 21 May, and also appeared on ABC News Breakfast.
 In one of the essays, she writes about considering giving up her Australian citizenship, partly because she has "a real issue with the broader system of borders and citizenship and the way that inequality is baked into the nation-state"; she wanted to provoke reflection on the question "what does it mean to have an Australian citizenship?".
 She said she had built a life in London that she was happy with.

+In February 2024, ITV Academy selected her as a writer for Emmerdale, along with Oneikah Campbell, as part of their "Original Voices" initiative.
+This is a paid placement alongside the scriptwriters for 12 weeks.